 In 2007 Heather received the Eleanor Dark Fellowship and an Arts Tasmania Wilderness Residency for her novel The River Wife.
 The River Wife was published in 2009.

 The series begins with Finding Serendipity (published in Australia, Germany and the USA in 2013/14).
 The sequel A Week Without Tuesday was published internationally in 2014/ 2015 and was shortlisted for the 2015 Aurealis Awards for Best Children’s Fiction.
 The third and final book in the series – Blueberry Pancakes Forever – was published in Australia in 2016 with Germany and the USA to follow in 2016/17.
+It was also shortlisted for the 2016 Aurealis Awards for Best Children’s Fiction.

 Heather’s latest adult novel – The Museum of Modern Love – was published by Allen & Unwin in August 2016.
 It is inspired by the life and work of the artist Marina Abramovic who appears (with permission) as a character in the book.
+The Museum of Modern Love won The Stella Prize in 2017 for the best book (either fiction or non-fiction) written by an Australian woman.

 Heather’s work has appeared in journals and anthologies including Art and Australia, Meanjin and Island magazine.